x23425237/DataIntensive_CA2/dataload/README.md

 ![image alt](https://github.com/x23425237/DataIntensive_CA2/blob/main/linearRegression.jpg)

 # Data Orchestration using Airflow
 docker-compose.yaml is used to configure Apache Airflow in docker container using PostgreSQL as a database.
-Data volumes are mounted inside docker so that airflow con access the files with in docker container.
+Data volumes are mounted inside docker so that airflow can access the files with in docker container.

 # dag_createTable.py,dag10_uploadMultiple.py,dag11_aws.py,loadPG_manual.py,
 Several dags are created to automate data orchestration of real time data.
 To mimic real time data transfer between AWS S3 into PostgreSQL and transfer of historic data into PostgreSQL.
-The dags are scheduled to run daily to mimic real time environment.dag11\_aws is designed to transfer data retrieved from AWS S3. dag10\_uploadMultiple scripts loads several historic race details into PostgreSQL on daily basis
+The dags are scheduled to run daily to mimic real time environment.dag11_aws is designed to transfer data retrieved from AWS S3. dag10_uploadMultiple scripts loads several historic race details into PostgreSQL on daily basis

 # Data Visualization in Power BI